Vonage/vonage-video-ios-sdk-samples/BasicVideoRenderer/README.md

 ===============================

-The Basic-Video-Renderer app is a very simple application meant to get a new developer started using the Vonage Client SDK.
+The Basic-Video-Renderer app is a very simple application meant to get a new developer started with custom renderers using the Vonage Client SDK.

 Quick Start
 -----------